MDAnalysis/membrane-curvature/docs/README.md

 To compile the docs, first ensure that:

 1. All necessary dependencies are installed.
-1. The editable version of this repo is installed.
 1. You are working in the `/docs` directory.

 ## Installing dependencies